-COMPONENTS RELATED TO PSYCHOSOCIAL IMPACT (GROUP/INDIVIDUALS) ABILITY TO MANAGE STRESS AND FEAR Do key individuals, or the group as a whole, feel confident about their work?
+COMPONENTS RELATED TO PSYCHOSOCIAL IMPACT (GROUP/INDIVIDUALS) Ability to manage stress and fear Do key individuals, or the group as a whole, feel confident about their work?
 Do group/community members clearly express feelings of unity and joint purpose (in both words and action)?
-Are stress levels undermining good communications and interpersonal relationships?
+Are stress levels undermining good communications and interpersonal relation- ships?
 Do people have access to external psychological support and/or have developed internal psychosocial skills?
 DEEP FEELINGS OF PESSIMISM OR PERSECUTION Are feelings of depression and loss of hope being clearly expressed (in both words and action)?
-COMPONENTS RELATED TO SOCIETY, CULTURE AND RELIGION Discrimination Are defenders discriminated (both outside and inside the orga isation) on the basis of gender, ethnicity, religion or different se ual orientation?
-Is there confusion between human, social, ec nomic, identity, cultural and religious rights?
-COMPONENTS RELATED WORK RESOURCES ABILITY TO UNDERSTAND WORK CONTEXT AND RISK Do defenders have access to accurate information about the working environment, other stakeholders and their interests?
-A defenders able to process that information and get an understanding of threats, vulnerabilities and capacities?
+Components re ELATED TO SOCIETY, CULTURE AND RELIGION DISCRIMINATION Are defenders discriminated (both outside and inside the organ- isation) on the basis of gender, ethnicity, religion or different sex- ual orientation?
+Is there confusion between human, social, eco- nomic, identity, cultural and religious rights?
+COMPONENTS RELATED WORK RESOURCES ABILITY TO UNDERSTAND WORK CONTEXT AND RISK Do defenders have access to accurate information about their working environment, other stakeholders and their interests?
+Are defenders able to process that information and get an under- standing of threats, vulnerabilities and capacities?
 ABILITY TO DEFINE ACTION PLANS Can defenders define and, in particular, implement action plans?
 Are there previous examples of this?
 ABILITY TO OBTAIN ADVICE FROM WELL INFORMED SOURCES Can the group obtain reliable advice?
 From the right sources?
 Can the group make independent choices about which sources to use?

 PEOPLE AND AMOUNT OF WORK Do the people or personnel available match the amount of work needed?
 Can you plan field visits in teams (at least two people)?
 FINANCIAL RESOURCES Do you have enough financial resources for your security?
 Can you manage cash in a safe way?

-KNOWLEDGE ABOUT LANGUAGES AND AREAS Do you know the languages needed for the work in this area?
-Do you know the area properly? (roads, villages, public phones, health centres, etc.) COMPONENTS RELATED TO NATIONAL AND INTERNATIONAL CONTACTS AND MEDIA ACCESS TO NATIONAL AND INTERNATIONAL NETWORKS Do defenders have national and international contacts?
-To visiting delegations, embassies, other governments, etc?
-To community leaders, religious leaders, other people of influence?
-Can you issue urgent actions via other groups?
-Do you have access to particular organisations or membership status that enhances your protection capacities?
+COMPONENTS RELATED TO NATIONAL AND INTERNATIONAL CONTACTS AND MEDIA

+Access to national and INTERNATIONAL NETWORKS Do defenders have national and international contacts?
+To vis ting delegations, embassies, other governments, etc?
+To com munity leaders, religious leaders, other people of influence?
+Ca you issue urgent actions via other groups?
+Do you have access to particular organisations or membership status that enhance your protection capacities?
 ACCESS TO MEDIA AND ABILITY TO OBTAIN RESULTS FROM THEM Do defenders have access to media (national, international)?
 To other media (independent media)?
 Do defenders know how to manage media relations properly?